Skip to main content

 • refurbishing and repairing the surface of the north (Indooroopilly) and south towers (Chelmer), including updating the protective coatings

-• inspecting the bridge cables and connection points (nodes), and repairing or replacing them where needed
+• inspecting the bridge's cable connection points (nodes), and repairing or replacing them where needed

 • checking the condition of key structural parts and identifying any signs of damage or wear.